 Add curb appeal through smart landscaping

 First impressions matter a lot.
-Home improvements that add the most value doesn’t end with the home itself!
+Home improvements that add the most value don’t end with the home itself!

-The backyard, on the other hand, may not need to be perfectly manicured with abundant gardens, but should be presentable and regularly mowed.
-Your goal for the front yard is different than your goal for the backyard.
+On the other hand, the backyard may not need to be perfectly manicured with abundant gardens but should be presentable and regularly mowed.
+Your goal for the front yard differs from your goal for the backyard.
 The front yard should be designed to attract people toward the house.
 But the backyard is merely a starting point for the new homeowner to create the yard of their dreams.

 Be strategic with lighting

 No one wants to live in a dim, dark cave.
 But the quantity of light is only the beginning.
-Fortunately, replacing lighting is among the most effective ways to increase home values cheaply.
+Good news!
+If you're on a budget but still want to boost your home's value, swapping out your lighting fixtures is one of the most cost-effective ways to do it.

 Energy efficiency helps justify higher prices

-Selective Updates: Don’t want to shell out potentially tens of thousands of dollars for new windows?
-You can incorporate technology to create a "smart home" and/or start small by installing LED lights .
-You can tout both their energy efficiency and their longevity to buyers, and cite figures detailing how much they’ll save on their utility bills.
+Don’t want to shell out potentially tens of thousands of dollars for new windows?
+You can incorporate technology to create a smart home or start small by installing LED lights.
+You can tout both their energy efficiency and their longevity to buyers and cite figures detailing how much they’ll save on their utility bills.